-So how can you take the first steps to evaluating your SME’s processes?
+So how can you take the first steps to evaluate your SME’s processes?

-Key to your project’s success are your CEOs, CIOs/IT Managers, and project managers.
-If they’re genuinely keen on business transformation, they’ll set aside the appropriate effort, focus, and resources to enforce changes in processes.
+Key to your project’s success is your CEOs, CIOs/IT Managers, and project managers.
+If they’re genuinely keen on business transformation, they’ll set aside the appropriate effort, focus, and resources to enforce process changes.

-Otherwise, no matter how good your software or ERP implementer is, your company will return to treading familiar, comfortable cowpaths.
+Otherwise, your company will return to treading familiar, comfortable cowpaths no matter how good your software or ERP implementer is.

-Most SMEs begin ERP projects with the intention of standardising their business processes.
-The extent of standardisation will differ from company to company, and depends very much on your company’s priorities (hence there’s rarely a one-size-fits-all approach to ERP).
+Most SMEs begin ERP projects intending to standardise their business processes.
+The extent of standardisation will differ from company to company and depends very much on your company’s priorities (hence there’s rarely a one-size-fits-all approach to ERP).

-It’s important to decide whether standardisation will take place during the early phases of your ERP project, because of the ramifications further down the project.
+It’s important to decide whether standardisation will occur during your ERP project’s early phases because of the ramifications further down the project.